Water hardness impacts how well your clothes wash and influences the amount of detergent you need to put in the washing machine.

 Water hardness: what does it consist of?

-• Temporary hardness: can be eliminated by boiling water and derives from the presence of carbonates and bicarbonates
+• Temporary hardness: can be eliminated by boiling water and derives from the presence of carbonates and bicarbonates;

-• Permanent hardness: composed of nitrates, chlorides and sulfates that are not eliminated by boiling water
+• Permanent hardness: composed of nitrates, chlorides and sulfates that are not eliminated by boiling water.

-The hardness of water varies according to the geology of the terrain with which it comes into contact and, therefore, hard water occurs mainly in limestone areas.
+The hardness of water varies according to the geology of the terrain with which it comes into contact, and therefore, hard water occurs mainly in limestone areas.

 And how do you know you are in the presence of this type of water?